dev-daniel-augusto/django-softy-pinko/README.md

 From settings.py there're some configs you'd like to do before running this project:

-* **Secret Key**: the project's secret key was commit since the start of the project to provide a full overview of it.
+* **Secret Key**: the project's secret key was commited since the start of the project to provide a full overview of it.
 I'd recommend changing it before running this project, specially in production.

 * **Database**: this project was created using PostgreSQL database.
 This doesn't mean that you won't be able to use MySQL or even the default django's database (SQLite).But be aware of there's a field called _benefits_ from Pricing Model.
 This field is an array, which uses ArrayField from django.contrib.postgres.fields module.
 If you are planning to switch database you'll need adapt this field.

-Basically you need to connect to your Postgre databse inside of settings.py file before making the migrations.
+Basically the config you need is to connect to your Postgre database within settings.py file before making the migrations.

-* **E-mails**: if you have a mail server you can just delete **_EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend_** line from settings.py and use the righ below e-mail configs there (make sure to delete the quotation marks).
+* **E-mails**: if you have a mail server you can just delete **_EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend_**' line from settings.py and use the right below e-mail configs there (make sure to delete the quotation marks).

 ## How to run the project
-After setting up your database we can go ahead.

 You going to need both Python and Virtualenv installed in order to run this project.
 In fact, Virtualenv is not required, but I'd recommend you having it to keep dependencies required of each project separated.